Pecnut/course-pandas/README.md

 In short: The setup cost is often worthwhile to allow you powerful data manipulation features, which you can then connect to some useful Python code.

 ### 2. Let's get started
 * Join in.
-Open a Jupyter Notebook by typing `jupyter notebook` in the terminal.
+Open a Jupyter notebook by typing `jupyter notebook` in the terminal.
+* Jupyter notebook specific: We're going to want to display our graphs inside the notebook, rather than externally.
+Do to that, type `%matplotlib inline`.
 * We're going to be using Python 3.
 If you've got Python 2, that's OK, just start by typing
 ```python
 from __future__ import print_function